rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 Unfortunately, Java still lacks value classes, so we need to use regular types to model data.
-Once [project Valhalla](https://openjdk.org/projects/valhalla/) is completed, the `UserName`, `Email`, and `Repository` classes will be replaced with proper value classes.
+Once [project Valhalla](https://openjdk.org/projects/valhalla/) is completed, the `UserName`, and `Email` classes will be replaced with proper value classes.

-We also define a logger that we'll use to print some helpful information to the console:
+We also define a logger that we'll use to print some helpful information to the console.
+We choose to use the SLF4J logging facade with the Logback implementation.
+Here is the code:

 ```java
 private static final Logger LOGGER = LoggerFactory.getLogger("GitHubApp");
 ```

 How can we retrieve the needed information?
-The GitHub API provides a RESTful interface that we can use to retrieve the information we need.
+The GitHub API provides a RESTful interface that we can use to retrieve it.
 In detail, we need to perform two requests: one to retrieve the user information and one to retrieve the user's repositories.
 From the first one, we retrieve the username and email address; from the second, we retrieve the repositories.

 We don't need to implement the actual interaction with the GitHub API.
 So, we'll use a simplified version of the clients.
 Here are the interfaces we'll use: